hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 ```

 #### Quorum Listeners
 You can register quorum listeners to be notified about quorum results.
-Quorum listeners are local to the node that they are registered, so they will receive only events occured on that local node.
+Quorum listeners are local to the node that they are registered, so they receive only events occurred on that local node.

-Quorum listeners can be configured via XML or Programmatic configuration.
-In below, you can see example configurations
+Quorum listeners can be configured via declarative or programmatic configuration.
+The following are the example configurations.

-##### XML Configuration
+##### Declarative Configuration

 ```xml
 <hazelcast>
 ....